You are here:

 * For further explanation regarding innocent landowner obligations see Attachment A of the Common Elements guidance.

-One of the important statutory criteria BFPPs, CPOs and ILOs must meet is performing all appropriate inquiry prior to purchasing property.
-Performing "all appropriate inquiries" (AAI) is the process of evaluating a property’s environmental conditions and assessing potential liability for any contamination.
+One of the important statutory criteria BFPPs, CPOs and ILOs must meet is to perform "all appropriate inquiry" prior to purchasing property.
+Performing all appropriate inquiries (AAI) is the process of evaluating a property’s environmental conditions and assessing potential liability for any contamination.

 A BFPP or CPO must not be "affiliated" with any other person who is potentially liable for response costs.
 Affiliations include:

 - Direct or indirect familial relationships.